input-output-hk/plinth-static-analyzer-research/audits/Plutarch.md

 ## Agora, Agora pro

-**Description**
+**Auditor**: VacuumLabs

-From: VacuumLabs To: Liqwid Labs
+**Auditee**: Liqwid Labs

-**Summary:** Agora is a Cardano native on-chain governance module written in Plutarch.
+**Description:** Agora is a Cardano native on-chain governance module written in Plutarch.
 It provides the necessary building blocks for any on-chain decentralized application to adopt and extend itself into a DAO-governed application.
 It consists of an open-source module (Agora) and a proprietary extension (Agora-Pro)

-**Findings**
+### Findings

 **May be relevant**

 - **AGO-105.
 Stake ST token name not checked:** Stake validator validates currency symbol but not token name of stake ST, allowing attacker to use tokens with wrong names and fake vote history.
-Detectable pattern: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
+<ins>Detectable pattern</ins>: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
 - **AGO-104.
 Attacker can fail any voted-on/locked proposal:** Validator doesn't check transaction validity range length.
 Requires understanding acceptable validity range lengths
 - **AGO-203.
 Stakes can be frozen effectively forever by the multisig entity:** Validator doesn't check transaction validity range length.
 Requires understanding acceptable validity range lengths
 - **AGO-204.
-Governor can be DoSed by creating Proposals without passing min GT limit:** Function validates currency symbol but not token name of stake ST. Detectable pattern: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
+Governor can be DoSed by creating Proposals without passing min GT limit:** Function validates currency symbol but not token name of stake ST.
+<ins>Detectable pattern</ins>: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
 - **AGO-307.
 Proposal can be DoSed by using UnlockStake with relevant cosigners' stakes:** Validator allows operation that passes validation but doesn't change state, enabling DoS attacks.
-Detectable pattern: operations that succeed without modifying state [UNCHANGED-STATE]
+<ins>Detectable pattern</ins>: operations that succeed without modifying state [UNCHANGED-STATE]
 - **AGO-401.
 Staking credential is undefined:** Protocol doesn't define staking credentials for script UTxOs, potentially missing staking rewards and complicating off-chain UTxO discovery.
-Detectable pattern: script addresses without defined staking credentials
+<ins>Detectable pattern</ins>: script addresses without defined staking credentials

 **Not relevant**